splunk/public-o11y-docs/private-preview/aopt/aopt-workload-details.rst

 Your workload is broken down into its containers, and within the section for each container, there are specific recommendations for CPU and memory adjustments, a chart visualizing its historical resource usage, and in the rightmost column (:guilabel:`Recommended K8s Spec`), YAML snippets you can copy to improve its settings.

+.. add note: if you apply CPU recs and you have HPA enabled, please apply the HPA recs also in order to get the benefits

 HPA Recommendation
 ==========================================================

-If you have a horizontal pod autoscaler (HPA) associated with this workload and you're sending HPA metrics to Splunk IM, this section will provide any recommended adjustments to your HPA.
+If you have a horizontal pod autoscaler (HPA) associated with this workload and you're sending HPA metrics to Splunk IM, this section provides any recommended adjustments to your HPA.

+.. work with John and Raunaq to include more details here